damku1214/VoiceOfTheCommunity/[SPOILER ALERT] ItemList.md

 *Inscriptions*:
 - Mutant
 - Misfortune

+- **Beginner's Lance**
+*Effect*: Increases Physical Attack by 20%.
+Damage dealt to enemies with a dash attack is amplified by 30%.
+*Inscriptions*:
+- Mutant
+- Misfortune

 **Winged Spear**
 *Effect*: Increases Physical Attack, Magic Attack, and Attack Speed by 15%.
 Increases skill and swap cooldown speeds by 15%.